Skin Picking

 Skin picking can be focused and conducted following tension and used as relief mechanism, or picking may be automatic, occurring without feelings of tension and without full awareness of the action.
 Individuals typically engage in these acts privately without others present, aside from immediate family members.
 There are also reports of individuals picking the skin of others.

 Due to chronic skin picking, medical complications can occur which include synovitis of the wrist joint, tissue damage, scarring, and infection.
-Excoriation Disorder often requires antibiotic treatment to address infections and may require surgery depending on the severity of the disorder.
+Excoriation disorder often requires antibiotic treatment to address infections and may require surgery depending on the severity of the disorder.

-Prevalence of Excoriation Disorder
+Prevalence of excoriation disorder

-Excoriation Disorder is estimated to impact approximately 5% of the population.
+Excoriation disorder is estimated to impact approximately 5% of the population.
 Excoriation Disorder typically begins in early adolescents, though it can begin at any age.
 About 75% of individuals affected by the disorder are female.

 Treatment